qsnake/gpaw/doc/exercises/wavefunctions/wavefunctions.rst

   Can you identify the highest occupied state and the lowest unoccupied state?

-  How does your wave functions compare to a molecular orbital picture?
+  How do your wavefunctions compare to a molecular orbital picture?

-* Make a script, where a CO molecule is placed in the center of a cubic unit cell with non-periodic boundary conditions, e.g. of 6 Å. For more accurate calculations, the cell should definitely be bigger, but for reasons of speed, we use this cell here.
+* Make a script where a CO molecule is placed in the center of a cubic unit cell with non-periodic boundary conditions, e.g. of 6 Å. For more accurate calculations, the cell should definitely be bigger, but for reasons of speed, we use this cell here.
 A grid spacing of